dbsteward/dbsteward/doc/SLONYGUIDE.md

 ```

 1. *someapp_v1_build.sql* is the full database create script and should be run on master and all replica node database servers.
-2. *someapp_v1_slony_replica_set_500_create_nodes.slonik* is the slonik that stores cluster node information and the connection paths between them.
+2. *someapp_v1_slony_replica_set_500_create_nodes.slonik* stores cluster node information and the connection paths between them.
 This initializes the slony nodes and slon processes will then start to operate on them.
-3. *someapp_v1_slony_replica_set_500_subscribe.slonik* is the slonik that will subscribe each node to the specified tables in replica set 500.
+3. *someapp_v1_slony_replica_set_500_subscribe.slonik* subscribes each node to the specified tables in replica set 500.

 ## 4. someapp Upgrade with Replication